bbepis/XUnity.AutoTranslator/README.md

 Resizing of a UI component does not refer to changing of it's dimensions, but rather how the component handles overflow.
 The plugin changes the overflow parameters such that text is more likely to be displayed.

-The configuratiaon `EnableUIResizing` and `ForceUIResizing` also control whether or not manual UI resize behaviour is enabled.
+The `EnableUIResizing` and `ForceUIResizing` configuration options also control whether or not manual UI resize behaviour is enabled.
 See [this section](#ui-font-resizing) for more information.

 #### Font overriding
 When translating to languages that use non-ASCII letters the game's default font might not be able to display some of those characters.
 This is the most common when translating to Chinese.
-To fix this you can supply your own ccustom font that will be used to display the missing characters (or all text in the game).
+To fix this you can supply your own custom font that will be used to display the missing characters (or all text in the game).

  * `OverrideFont`: Changes the font of all text components.
 UGUI only.
  * `OverrideFontTextMeshPro`: Consider using `FallbackFontTextMeshPro` instead.
 Changes the font of all text components regardless of `EnableUIResizing` and `ForceUIResizing`.
 TextMeshPro only.